ivancuric/js-perf/README.md

 ## What is performant JS code?

-Now that we know what our target device is
+Now that we know what our target platform is, let's define user

 ## Context is everything

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE0ODI3NzY1Ml19
+eyJoaXN0b3J5IjpbLTQzNzExMTQ4Nl19
 -->